 The concept that the Statement of Accounts should include all amounts which, if omitted, or mis-stated, could be expected to lead to a distortion of the financial statements and ultimately mislead a user of the accounts.
 Fixed assets held by the Authority but not directly occupied, used or consumed in the delivery of services.
-Examples are investment properties, assets under construction assets surplus or to requirements pending sale or redevelopment.
+Examples are investment properties, assets under assets construction or surplus to requirements pending sale or redevelopment.